 Weigh your words carefully, because they are limited!

 But how flexible is the word limit?
 What if your poignant anecdote is just 10 words too long—or 100 too short?

 Can I Go Over the Word Limit?

-If you are attaching a document and you need one or two extra words, you can probably get away with exceeding the word limit a teeny tiny bitty amount.
+If you are attaching a document and you need one or two extra words, you can probably get away with exceeding the word limit by such a small amount.
 Some colleges will actually tell you that exceeding the word limit by 1-2 words is fine.
-However, I advise against exceeding the word limit unless it’s explicitly allowed for a few reasons:
+However, I advise against exceeding the word limit unless it's explicitly allowed for a few reasons:

 First, you might not be able to.
-If you have to copy-paste it into a text box, your essay might get cut off and you’ll have to trim down anyways.
+If you have to copy-paste it into a text box, your essay might get cut off and you'll have to trim it down anyway.